10% quantity discount.

 Time converter at worldtimebuddy.com

-Once the COVID situation allows, we will be happy to present this class in-house as full-day sessions.
-All in-house attendees must provide proof of vaccination and follow CDC masking guidelines.
+We are happy to present this class in-house as full-day sessions.
+We can adjust the number of days, but shorter classes will have less hands-on work.
 Please contact Allen (allen@holub.com) for pricing and other details.

 Your Instructor